The Way Out (2015 film): Synopsis

-The story takes place in Eastern Europe in late 1941.
-Edith (Elina Amromina) is a Jewish opera diva that has been hidden away from the Nazis by Gustav (Alexander Alexeyev), who puts her in the theater's cellar during the occupation.
-Despite his reassurances that she will not be found, Edith knows that Gustav's help puts his own life at risk and decides that she must leave the theater to avoid this.
-Gustav tries to convince her that there must be a different option, but Edith is too terrified to listen and tries to escape.
-She's brought back by Gustav but is unfortunately seen by Nazis in the process.
-The Nazi commandant (Artur Kharitonenko) storms into the theater and demands that Gustav hands over Edith or he will be killed.
-Viewing all of this from a corner of the theater, Edith decides that she must leave for the commandant's office and surrender.
-Aware that this is her intention, Gustav tries to intercept her and in the process witnesses the murder of someone that he believes to be Edith.
-However, unbeknownst to him this was not Edith, who instead locked herself in the cellar while she tries to find another way out.
-The next day she decides to go to the commandant's office and save Gustav's life.
-As the theater is completely cordoned off she sees only one way out.
+The story unfolds in Eastern Europe during late 1941.
+Edith (portrayed by Elina Amromina) is a Jewish opera diva concealed from the Nazis by Gustav (played by Alexander Alexeyev), who shelters her in the theater's cellar during the occupation.
+Despite Gustav's assurances that she is safe, Edith recognizes the danger his help poses to his own life.
+Fearing for Gustav's safety, she resolves to leave the theater to protect him.
+Despite Gustav's attempts to convince her otherwise, Edith, consumed by terror, attempts to flee.
+Although Gustav manages to bring her back, their actions draw the attention of the Nazis.
+The Nazi commandant (played by Artur Kharitonenko) confronts Gustav, demanding that he surrender Edith or face death.
+Watching from a corner of the theater, Edith decides to go to the commandant's office and give herself up.
+Anticipating her move, Gustav tries to stop her, witnessing what he believes to be Edith's murder in the process.
+Unbeknownst to him, the victim is not Edith, who has instead locked herself in the cellar while she seeks another escape route.
+The following day, Edith resolves to go to the commandant's office and save Gustav's life.
+With the theater completely cordoned off, she sees only one possible route to safety.